-Thanks to greater senior eye health awareness and new screening and surgical techniques, debilitating vision problems like cataracts are on the decline in older Americans
+Thanks to greater senior eye health awareness and new screening and surgical techniques, debilitating vision problems like cataracts are on the decline in older Americans.

 Learn more about senior eye health in the U.S.

-Senior Eye Problems
+Eye Problems in Seniors

 Prevent Blindness America wants Americans to know that while cataracts are still the most common cause of blindness, they are also treatable.
 In fact, thanks in part to increasingly advanced, more effective surgical techniques for cataracts, today’s older adults are reporting fewer visual impairments than the preceding generation of seniors.